If you’re looking for a cycling goal, a sportive makes an excellent target.

 ---|---|

-Date: | TBC April 2023 |
+Date: | 27 April 2025 |

-Distance: | 54, 119 and 162 km |
+Distance: | 54, 119 and 162 km TBC |

-where to stay: | Wisteria hotel, Oakham (Book here) |
+where to stay: | Wisteria Hotel, Oakham (book here) |

 Our view

 The CiCLE Classic elite race is known as ‘Britain’s Belgium Classic’ and the sportive is your opportunity to ride much of the same route, including the pavé sectors (but just once, unlike in the elite race).
+After the event was cancelled in 2024 due to flooding, its return will be warmly welcomed in 2025.

 The event starts at Rutland Showground and the longer routes take you around Rutland Water and the small villages heading to Melton Mowbray.
-It’s great countryside and you’re supported by mechanics, medics, feed stations and signage.
+It’s great countryside, and you’re supported by mechanics, medics, feed stations, and signage.

 The long route includes four different “pave” (rough terrain) sectors including the renowned Barleyberg and Somerberg.